Abu Dhabi summit: Oil production cuts may be necessary

 - Rising interest rates, slowing home sales expected to hurt remodelers

+“There are a lot of assumptions in their projections that may change,” al-Falih said.
+“We don’t want to throttle the global economy. “

 Crude oil dropped to a low of $30 a barrel in January 2016.
+That forced OPEC to partner with non-OPEC countries, including Russia, to cut production to help prices rebound.

-Benchmark Brent crude, which had been trading above $80 a barrel recently, now hovers just over $70.
+Benchmark Brent crude, which had been trading above $80 a barrel recently, now hovers just over $70 after the U.S. sanction waivers on Iran.

-The officials spoke Monday at the Abu Dhabi International Petroleum Exhibition & Conference.
+Meanwhile, Sultan Ahmed al-Jaber, the head of the state-run Abu Dhabi National Oil Co., said the UAE planned to increase oil production to 4 million barrels of oil a day by 2020 and 5 million barrels a day by 2030.
+The UAE now produces some 3 million barrels of oil a day.

+Al-Jaber also said the UAE would begin fracking — injecting high-pressure mixtures of water, sand or gravel and chemicals — to gain access to otherwise unreachable natural gas reserves.